dact-chant/PyCantus/README.md

 At the heart of the library is the Cantus Database and Cantus Index data model.
 The two elementary objects in this model are a `Chant`, and a `Source`.

-* A `Source` is a physical manuscript or print that contains Gregorian chant.
-Primarily, this will be a liturgical book such as an antiphonary, gradual, or other sources.
-Fragments are, in principle, also sources.
-(Note: tonaries may get special handling.)

 * A `Chant` is one instance of a chant in a source.
 Typically it has a text, a melody (which is not necessarily transcribed), and a Cantus ID assigned, and it should link to a source in which it is found.
-It should align with the Cantus API: `https://github.com/dact-chant/cantus-index/blob/main/README.md`
+In principle it uses fields from the API defined by Cantus Index: `https://github.com/dact-chant/cantus-index/blob/main/README.md`; the exact data model is documented in the module.
+* A `Source` is a physical manuscript or print that contains Gregorian chant.
+Primarily, this will be a liturgical book such as an antiphonary, gradual, or other types of books.
+Fragments are also sources.
+Provenance (geographical and institutional) and century of origin metadata are carried by source records.

 ## Tutorial